michael-baker/gsk218m_cnc_system/README.md

-﻿# gsk218m_cnc_system
+﻿# GSK 218M CNC Controller
 GCode probing snippets for a GSK218M CNC System

-The G-code in the context of GSK218M CNC system
+The G-code in the context of GSK218M.

 The GSK218M CNC system uses several macro commands in conjunction with the G65 command.
 These macro commands are identified by the H code and each performs a specific arithmetic or logical operation.
 Here's a list of these macro commands and their functions: